 VNA Foundation funds program, operations, capital, and start-up grants.

 How large a grant will VNA Foundation fund?

-Each request is considered on an individual basis, but our grants generally range from $15,000 to $80,000.
+Each request is considered on an individual basis, but our average grant is in the $35,000 to $50,000 range, and our maximum is generally $65,000 to $80,000.
 Please see our grants list for examples of recent grant amounts.

 What is the best way to approach VNA Foundation to discuss a proposal?